Instagram Checkout: Everything You Need to Know

 Her followers can click on the shopping tag and purchase the product, without ever leaving the Instagram app.

-Although this feature is currently limited to a select number of creators, this is a huge advantage for brands looking to drive more sales through influencer marketing on the platform.
+This is a huge advantage for brands looking to drive more sales through influencer marketing on the platform.

 And just like Instagram Checkout, we predict that Shopping from Creators will gain real traction in 2020.

 #5: Don’t Forget About Shoppable Instagram Stories Stickers

 Our final tip is to regularly add shoppable product stickers to your Instagram Stories.

 Much like tagging a product to an Instagram feed post, product stickers create a direct route for viewers to browse and buy your products from your stories.

 However, Instagram Stories product stickers are often overlooked — which is a missed opportunity for driving sales!

 Optimizing your Instagram profile for shopping is key if you want to start making sales and converting your loyal followers into customers.